Constellation-Labs/documentation-hub/validate/automated/nodectlInstall.md

    IMPORTANT <br />
 <br />
-  nodectl installation will install the new Node with default Constellation Network DAG Global Layer0 and DAG Layer1 State Channel settings.<br />
+  nodectl installation will install the new Node with default Constellation Network DAG Global Layer0 and DAG Layer1 metagraph settings.<br />
 <br />
-  After installation is complete, the Node Administrator may alter the nodectl configuration to modify nodectl to connect to the State Channel of choice via the command:<br />
+  After installation is complete, the Node Administrator may alter the nodectl configuration to modify nodectl to connect to the metagraph of choice via the command:<br />
 <br />
   sudo nodectl configure<br />